top of page

 Four people in business attire having a discussion at a conference table with a laptop, papers, and a large window in the background.

-A recent ICAEW panel on AI governance brought back a question that many boards of directors still treat as an IT matter: how to govern artificial intelligence within the organization.
-The panellists did a solid job of raising awareness.
-But awareness is no longer enough.
-In 2026, boards need to move from vigilance to competence.
+A recent ICAEW panel on AI governance surfaced a question that many boards of directors still treat as an IT matter: how to govern artificial intelligence within the organization.
+The panelists raised awareness effectively.
+Awareness, however, is no longer sufficient.
+In 2026, boards must move from vigilance to competence.

 AI is a full governance issue

-When AI comes up in governance discussions, the conversation tends to follow a familiar pattern: list the risks (bias, hallucinations, cybersecurity, compliance), recommend caution, and conclude that the board should “pay more attention.”
-That’s true, but it’s not enough.
+When AI appears in governance discussions, the conversation follows a predictable arc: list the risks (bias, hallucinations, cybersecurity, compliance), recommend caution, conclude that the board should "pay more attention."
+The advice is sound but incomplete.

-The opportunity is real and substantial.
-AI can accelerate data analysis, improve decision quality when properly governed, reduce significant operational costs, open new markets, and allow smaller teams to accomplish what previously required far greater resources.
-At the ICAEW panel, Peter Lee cited a founder who now delivers in one day with four people what used to take fifty people two months.
-The exact numbers are debatable; the trend is not.
+The opportunity is substantial.
+AI accelerates data analysis, improves decision quality when properly structured, reduces operational costs, opens new markets, and allows smaller teams to accomplish what previously required far greater resources.
+At the ICAEW panel, Peter Lee cited a founder who now delivers in one day with four people what took fifty people two months.
+The exact numbers may vary.
+The trend does not.

-The risks are real too, and I don’t minimize them.
+The risks are genuine and numerous.
 Model drift over time, the erosion of critical thinking when teams stop verifying AI outputs, the expansion of the cyber attack surface, the ethical implications of autonomous decision-making.
-All of these are genuine concerns.
-But if the board only sees risk, it misses the point of its role.
-And worse, it may make the worst possible decision: doing nothing, or locking everything down, while the market moves ahead.
+All are legitimate concerns.
+A board that sees only risk, however, misses its core function.
+Worse, it may choose the worst possible path: doing nothing or locking everything down while the market advances.

-The real question for a board is therefore not just “is AI risky” (yes, it is), but rather: what tools and processes do we put in place to capture the opportunities while minimizing the risk of errors, which can be severe?
+The question for a board moves beyond "is AI risky."
+Of course it is.
+The substantive question is what tools and processes capture the opportunities while minimizing the risk of errors, which can be severe.
 And how do we support our teams through this transition?

 Why hands-on competence changes everything

-When a board member uses an AI tool themselves, even for just a few hours, they discover things that no briefing can convey.
-They discover that the tool is remarkably effective at summarizing a 40-page document, identifying patterns in a dataset, or structuring complex analysis.
-They also discover that the very same tool can produce a perfectly worded response containing a factual error buried in an otherwise flawless paragraph, invent sources with the confidence that would make any consultant blush, or politely approve a flawed argument instead of challenging it.
+When a board member uses an AI tool for a few hours, they discover what no briefing can convey.
+The tool excels at summarizing a 40-page document, identifying patterns in a dataset, or structuring complex analysis.
+The same tool produces perfectly worded responses containing factual errors buried in flawless paragraphs.
+It invents sources with the confidence a consultant might envy.
+It approves flawed arguments with polite enthusiasm instead of challenging them.

-It’s this dual experience, of both the strengths and the limitations, that changes the nature of the questions asked around the boardroom table.
-A director who has seen this firsthand won’t ask “are we using AI?” but “how are our teams verifying the quality of what AI produces?”
-They won’t ask “are we compliant?” but “what controls have we put in place for high-risk use cases, and who is accountable?”
+This dual experience of both strength and limitation fundamentally changes the questions asked around the boardroom table.
+A director with direct experience asks "how are our teams verifying the quality of what AI produces?" rather than "are we using AI?"
+They ask "what controls exist for high-risk use cases, and who is accountable?" rather than "are we compliant?"

-Without that direct experience, the board remains dependent on other people’s narratives.
-Management says AI is transforming productivity.
+Without that direct experience, the board depends entirely on other people's narratives.
+Management reports on productivity gains.
 Consultants sell AI strategies.
 Vendors promise intelligent solutions.
-And the board nods along, because it lacks the reference points to tell a real advance from a well-packaged trend.
+The board approves, lacking reference points to distinguish genuine advances from well-packaged trends.

 Laptop screen showing a memo on AI governance and risk, with discussion topics listed.
 Warm, cozy office setting with blurred background.